acard6/CS225-final-project/README.md

 country, airport code, latitude, and longitude).

 ###### BFS
-The class that supports functionality for a breadth-first search on the adjList class.
+The class that supports functionality for a breadth-first search and Dijkstra's Algorithm on the adjList class.

 ###### DataImport